 #> This function calculates the number of data points that would have to be replaced with

-#> zero effect data points (RIR) to invalidate the inference made about the association
+#> zero effect data points (RIR) to nullify the inference made about the association

 #> between the rows and columns in a 2x2 table.